• Skip to primary navigation

 21 Tháng 8, 2024 by admin

-I grew in Northern Ireland, right up in the very, very north of it there, where it’s absolutely freezing cold.
-This was running around in the back garden mid-summer.
+I grew up in Ireland, right up in the very, very north end of it there, where it’s freezing cold.
+This was me running around in the garden mid-summer.

 (Laughter)

-I couldn’t a career.
-In Ireland the obvious choice is the military, but to honest it actually kind of sucks.
+I couldn’t pick a career.
+In Ireland obvious choice is the military, but to be honest it kind of sucks.

 (Laughter)

-My mother me to be a dentist.
-But the problem was that people kept everything up.
-So I actually went to school in Belfast, which was all the action happened.
-And this was a pretty common sight.
-The school I went to pretty boring.
-They forced us to learn things like Latin.
-The teachers weren’t having much fun, the sports were very dirty or painful.
-So I cleverly chose rowing, which I got good at.
+My mother wanted me to be a dentist. the problem was that people kept blowing everything up.
+So I actually went to school in Belfast, which where all the action happened.
+And this was a pretty sight.
+The school I went to was pretty boring.
+They forced us to learn like Latin.
+The school teachers weren’t having much fun, the sports very dirty or very painful.
+So I cleverly chose rowing, which got very good at.

-And I was actually rowing for my school here this fateful day, and I flipped over right in of the entire school.
+And I was actually rowing for my here until this fateful day, and I flipped over in front of the entire school.
 And that was the finishing post right there.

 (Laughter)

-So this was embarrassing.
-But our school at that time got a grant from government, and they got an incredible computer — the machine 3DZ — and they left the programming manuals lying around.
-And so students like with nothing to do, we would learn how to it.
-Also around this time, at home, this was the computer that people were buying.
-It called the Sinclair ZX80.
-This was a 1K computer, you’d buy your programs on cassette tape.
+So this extremely embarrassing.
+But our school at that time got a grant from the government, they got an incredible computer — the research machine 3DZ — and left the programming manuals lying around.
+And so students like myself with to do, we would learn how to program it.
+Also this time, at home, this was the computer that were buying.
+It was called the Sinclair ZX80.
+This a 1K computer, and you’d buy your programs on tape.

-Actually I’m just going to pause one second, because I heard that there’s a prerequisite to speak here at TED — you had to a picture of yourself from the old days with big hair.
+Actually I’m just going to pause for one second, because I that there’s a prerequisite to speak here at TED — you had to have a of yourself from the old days with big hair.
 So I a picture with big hair.

 (Laughter).

-I just want to get out of the way.
-So after the Sinclair ZX80 came along very cleverly named Sinclair ZX81.
+I just want to that out of the way.
+So after the Sinclair ZX80 came along the cleverly named Sinclair ZX81.

 (Laughter)

-And — you see the picture the bottom?
-There’s a picture of a guy doing with his son.
+And — you see picture at the bottom?
+There’s a picture of a doing homework with his son.
 That’s what they thought they had built for.
 The reality is we got the programming manual and started making games for it.
-We were programming in BASIC, is a pretty awful language for games, so we up learning Assembly language so we could really take control the hardware.
-This is the guy that invented it, Clive Sinclair, and he’s showing his machine.
-You had this same thing in America, it was called Timex Sinclair1000.
+We were programming in BASIC, which is a pretty awful language games, so we ended up learning Assembly language so we could take control of the hardware.
+This is the guy that invented it, Sir Clive Sinclair, he’s showing his machine.
+You had this same thing in America, was called the Timex Sinclair1000.

-To play a game in those days had to have an imagination to believe that you really playing “Battlestar Galactica.”
+To play a game those days you had to have an imagination to believe you were really playing “Battlestar Galactica.”
 The graphics were just horrible.
-You had to have an even better to play this game, “Death Rider.”
-But of course the scientists couldn’t help themselves.
-They making their own video games.
-This is one of my favorite ones here, where they have breeding, so males choose the lucky rabbit.
+You had to an even better imagination to play this game, “Death Rider.”
+But course the scientists couldn’t help themselves.
+They started making own video games.
+This is one of my favorite here, where they have rabbit breeding, so males choose the rabbit.

-It was around this time we went from 1K to 16K, was quite the leap.
-And if you’re wondering how 16K is, this eBay logo here is 16K.
-And that amount of memory someone programmed a full flight simulation program.
-And that’s what it looked like. spent ages flying this flight simulator, and I honestly believed I could airplanes by the end of it.
+It was around this time we went from 1K to 16K, which quite the leap.
+And if you’re wondering how much 16K is, eBay logo here is 16K.
+And in that amount memory someone programmed a full flight simulation program.
+And that’s what it like.
+I spent ages flying this flight simulator, and I honestly believed I fly airplanes by the end of it.

-Here’s Clive Sinclair now launching his computer.
+Here’s Clive Sinclair now his color computer.
 He’s recognized as being the father of video games Europe.
-He’s a multi-millionaire, and I think that’s why he’s in this photograph.
+He’s a multi-millionaire, and I think that’s why he’s smiling in photograph.

-So I went on for the next 20 or so making a lot of different games.
-Some the highlights were things like “The Terminator,” “Aladdin,” the “Teenage Mutant Hero Turtles.”
-I was from the United Kingdom, they thought the ninja was a little too mean for children, so they decided call it hero instead.
-I personally preferred the Spanish version, which “Tortugas Ninja.”
+So I went on for the next 20 years or making a lot of different games.
+Some of the highlights were things like “The Terminator,” “Aladdin,” “Teenage Mutant Hero Turtles.”
+Because I was from the United Kingdom, they thought the word ninja a little too mean for children, so they decided to call it hero instead.
+I personally preferred Spanish version, which was “Tortugas Ninja.”
 That was much better.

 (Laughter)

-Then the game I did was based on trying to get video game industry and Hollywood to actually work together something — instead of licensing from each other, to actually work.
+Then the game I did was based on trying to get video game industry and Hollywood to actually work together on something — of licensing from each other, to actually work.

-Now, Chris did me to bring some statistics with me, so I’ve done that.
-The game industry in 2005 became a 29 billion dollar business. grows every year.
+Now, did ask me to bring some statistics with me, so I’ve done that.
+The video game in 2005 became a 29 billion dollar business.
+It grows year.
 Last year was the biggest year.
-2008, we’re going to kick the butt of the music industry.
-2010, we’re going to hit 42 billion.
-43 percent of gamers female.
+By 2008, we’re to kick the butt of the music industry.
+By 2010, we’re going hit 42 billion.
+43 percent of gamers are female.
 So there’s a lot more female gamers than are really aware.

 The average age of gamers?
 Well, it’s for children, right?
-Well, no, actually it’s 30 years old.
-And interestingly, people who buy the most games are 37.
-So 37 our target audience.
+Well, no, actually it’s 30 old.
+And interestingly, the people who buy the most are 37.
+So 37 is our target audience.
 All video games are violent.
-Of course the newspapers to beat on this.
-But 83 percent of games don’t have any content whatsoever, so it’s just not true.
+Of course the love to beat on this.
+But 83 percent of don’t have any mature content whatsoever, so it’s just true.

 Online gaming statistics.
-I some stuff on “World of Warcraft.”
+I brought some stuff on “World Warcraft.”
 It’s 5.5 million players.
 It makes about 80 million bucks month in subscriptions.
-It costs 50 bucks just to install it on your computer, making the publisher about 275 million.
-The game costs about 80 million dollars to make, so basically it for itself in about a month.
+It costs 50 bucks just to install it on your computer, making the publisher another 275 million.
+The game costs about 80 million dollars to make, so basically it pays itself in about a month.
 A player in a game “Project Entropia” actually bought his own island for 26,500 dollars.
-You have to remember that this is not real island.
-He didn’t actually buy anything, just some data.
+You have to that this is not a real island.
+He didn’t actually anything, just some data.
 But he got great terms on it.
-This purchase mining and hunting rights, ownership of all land on the island, and a castle no furniture included.
+This included mining and hunting rights, ownership of all land the island, and a castle with no furniture included.

 (Laughter)

-This market is now estimated at over 800 dollars annually.
-And what’s interesting about it is the market was actually created the gamers themselves.
-They found clever ways to trade items and sell their accounts to each other so that they make money while they were playing their games.
-I dove onto a couple of days ago just to see what gong on, typed in World of Warcraft, got 6,000 items.
-I liked one the best: a level 60 Warlock with lots of for 174,000 dollars.
-It’s like that guy obviously had some pain making it.
+This is now estimated at over 800 million dollars annually.
+And what’s interesting it is the market was actually created by the gamers themselves.
+They found clever to trade items and to sell their accounts to other so that they could make money while they playing their games.
+I dove onto eBay a couple of days ago just see what was gong on, typed in World of Warcraft, got 6,000 items.
+I this one the best: a level 60 Warlock with lots epics for 174,000 dollars.
+It’s like that guy obviously had some pain while making it.

-So as far as popularity of games, what do think these people are doing here?
-It turns out they’re actually in Hollywood in Los Angeles listening to the L.A.
+So as as popularity of games, what do you think these people doing here?
+It turns out they’re actually in Hollywood Bowl in Los listening to the L.A.
 Philharmonic playing video game music.
-That’s what show looks like.
-You would expect it to be cheesy, it’s not.
-It’s very, very epic and a very beautiful concert.
-And people that went there absolutely loved it.
+That’s what the looks like.
+You would expect it to be cheesy, but it’s not.
+It’s very, very epic a very beautiful concert.
+And the people that went there loved it.

 What do you think these people are doing?
-They’re actually their computers so they can play games against each other.
-And this is in every city around the world.
-This is happening in your local cities too, you’re probably just aware of it.
+They’re actually their computers so they can play games against each other. this is happening in every city around the world. is happening in your local cities too, you’re probably not aware of it.

-Now, Chris told me that you had timeline video a few years ago here just to how video game graphics have been improving.
-I wanted update that video and give you a new look at it.
-But what I want you to do to try to understand it.
-We’re on this curve, and the are getting so ridiculously better.
-And I’m going to you up to maybe 2007.
-But I want you to try think about what games could look like 10 years now.
-So we’re going to start that video.
+Now, Chris told me that you had a timeline video few years ago here just to show how video graphics have been improving.
+I wanted to update that and give you a new look at it.
+But what want you to do is to try to understand it.
+We’re on this curve, and the graphics are getting ridiculously better.
+And I’m going to show you up to maybe 2007.
+But I want you to try think about what games could look like 10 years from now.
+So we’re to start that video.

-Video: Throughout human history people have games.
-As man’s intellect and technology have evolved so too the games he plays.
+Video: Throughout human history people have played games. man’s intellect and technology have evolved so too have games he plays.

 (Music)